Your Guide Getting Married in a National Park

 3. Find a secluded spot.

-Tip For The Taking: Don't underestimate the amount of space you're going to need.
+Tip: Don't underestimate the amount of space you're going to need.
 Think of it this way: For a sit-down dinner you should factor 25 to 35 square feet per guest.
 Even if it's just the ceremony, you'll need at least 10 square feet per person and you'll want to factor in an extra 20 to 30 square feet of space for the altar and bridal party.

-4. Make a plan for rentals and decor.
+4. Make a plan for rentals and décor.

-Tip For The Taking: Take full advantage of your surroundings.
+Tip: Take full advantage of your surroundings.
 Rocks, driftwood or even antlers found in the park can be amazing décor elements.
 And instead of an arch, use a beautiful tree or even boulder as a way to define the space.

 5. Choose a caterer who knows the rules.